ainayves/cgpt/README.md

 ### ⏏️ RUN WITH DEVBOX

-You need to install [Devbox](https://www.jetpack.io/devbox/docs/installing_devbox/) if you do not have it yet.
+For contributors , you need to install [Devbox](https://www.jetpack.io/devbox/docs/installing_devbox/) if you do not have it yet.

-Then , run this command in the root directory :
+Then , run this command in the root directory of the project:

 ```
 devbox run start